 Employers is a financially stable national carrier that specializes in workers’ compensation insurance for small businesses.
 Restaurants are the largest business class written by Employers, and the company was recently named as the preferred workers’ comp provider for the Illinois Restaurant Association (IRA).
 Members of the IRA can get a 5% discount on their workers’ compensation insurance.

 WorkCompOne is an insurance agency that works with top carriers like Markel, Travelers, and CNA to bring workers’ comp to small business owners.
 The smaller your business, the harder it can be to find workers’ comp coverage.
 However, WorkCompOne’s relationships with multiple carriers allow them to get coverage for businesses even when they have 10 or fewer employees.

 AmTrust Financial has only been around for 20 years but, in that time, they’ve grown to be one of the largest commercial insurers.
 AmTrust Financial is an ideal insurer for startups because they’re one of the few carriers that will insure a new venture.
 Carriers usually shy away from new ventures because they have a hard time predicting the chance of paying claims, but AmTrust Financial can cover startups in multiple industries.

 Additional Illinois Workers’ Compensation Insurance Options

 Employers who want to self-insure must submit an application to the Illinois Workers’ Compensation Commission (IWCC).
 The applicant must also provide current financial statements and a plan for how they will investigate, administer, and pay claims.
-Applying cost $500, plus there is a minimum security of $200,000 required.
+There is a $500 application fee, plus there is a minimum security deposit of $200,000 required.
 Employers must apply for renewal every year.